emilyantosch/shc_pr3_vl/databases/slides_4/main.typ

 == Relational Model
 #slide[
   #heading(numbering: none)[Constraints]
+  #text(size: 20pt)[
     - Three categories
       1. Constraints that are inherent in the data model *inherent model-based constraints* or *implicit constraints* Example: no duplicate tuples in a relation
-    2. Constraints that can be directly expressed in schemas of the data model *schema-based constraints* or *explicit constraints* Example: Domain constraints, primary key (entity integrity constraints), constraints on NULL, and **referential integrity constraints**
+      2. Constraints that can be directly expressed in schemas of the data model *schema-based constraints* or *explicit constraints* Example: Domain constraints, primary key (entity integrity constraints), constraints on NULL, and *referential integrity constraints*
       3. Constraints that cannot be directly expressed in the schemas of the data model, and hence must be expressed and enforced by the application programs *application-based* or *semantic constraints* or *business rules*
   ]
+]

 #slide[
   #heading(numbering: none)[Referential Integrity Constraint]
+  #text(size: 20pt)[
     - It is defined between two relations
     - It is used to maintain the consistency among tules in the two relations: a tuple in one relation that refers to another relation must refer to an existing tuple in that relation
     - *Foreign key*: a set of attributes FK in relation schema $R_1$ is a foreign key of $R_1$ that references relation $R_2$ if it satisfies the following rules:
       - 1. The attributes in FK have the same domain(s) as the primary key attributes PK of $R_2$; the attributes FK are said to *reference* or *refer to* the relation $R_2$
       - 2. A value of FK in a tuple $t_1$ of the current state$r_1(R_1)$ either occurs as a value of PK for some tuple $t_2$ in the current state $r_2(R_2)$ or is `NULL`.
 In the former case, we have $t_1["FK"] = t_2["FK"]$ , and we say that the tuple $t_1$ references or refers to the tuple $t_2$
+  ]
 ]

 #slide[